Here’s What “Snowfall” Writers And Actors Had To Say About THAT Gruesome Death Scene From The Season 4 Premiere

 Ever wonder how show writers come up with the crazy ways they kill off characters?
 We have.
 Ever since tuning in for the first two episodes of the new season of “Snowfall” we’ve been haunted by the way Skully’s goons brutally murdered Manboy’s associate then nailed his body to a crucifix-like wooden beam at a park.

 This week FX held a press conference for Season 4 of “Snowfall” attended by Co-Creator/Showrunner/Executive Producer/Writer Dave Andron, Executive Producer/Writer Walter Mosley, cast members, Damson Idris (Franklin Saint), Carter Hudson (Teddy McDonald), Angela Lewis (Aunt Louie), Isaiah John (Leon), Michael Hyatt (Cissy Saint), Amin Joseph (Uncle Jerome) and Kevin Carroll (Alton Saint).
-BOSSIP’s Sr. Content Director Janeé Bolden asked Walter Mosley about how the writers room came up with the crucifixion concept for the gruesome episode 1 killing.
+BOSSIP’s Sr. Content Director Janeé Bolden asked Walter Mosley about how the writers room came up with the crucifixion concept for the gruesome killing.

 “The crucifixion, was I think, I think that was, who knows, in a room, you don’t remember in a room who came up with what, all of these ideas are passing back and forth, so it’s a communal line,” Mosley said.
 “We were trying to figure out how — you’re not just killing somebody, you’re sending a message.
 The whole idea about how these messages are going to be sent, how people who survive are going to feel about it, how they’re going to be afraid of whoever, Damson or whoever, that becomes the thing we are looking for.
 When you’re doing that kind of writing, you have to enjoy it.
 So you’re not really sad saying like, ‘Wow we’re going to have to crucify this one.’
 We were like, laughing.
 We were saying, ‘Wow this is great, now this is really going to say something.’
 I hate to admit that, but it’s the truth.
 I think that we try to always try to think about how the deaths can really happen and how the deaths can most impact the other characters, not worrying about the audience so much, but the other characters.”